nyu-mhealth/Team-Manual/README.md

 - [Slack](How We Communicate.md)

 **Optional - Check if Needed**
-- [IRB Certification - NYU (CITI)](https://www.citiprogram.org/) - Please select the social behavior research option.
+- [IRB Certification - NYU (CITI)](https://www.nyu.edu/research/resources-and-support-offices/getting-started-withyourresearch/human-subjects-research/tutorial.html) - Please follow the information here; select the social behavior research option.
 Once you complete, please email your certificate to Avigail and/or Sasha.

 **Optional - Request Access**
 *Access will be given based on the research/projects you work on - but request access to anything you would like to explore!*